 Diagnosis Not Required

 AANE has adopted the term Asperger profile to describe a range of neurological differences characteristic of over one percent of people in the United States and world wide.
-Some people who come to us have received diagnoses of Asperger Syndrome, Autism Spectrum Disorder (ASD), Social Communication Disorder, PDD-NOS, or Nonverbal Learning Disorder (NVLD).
+Some people who come to us have received diagnoses of Asperger's Syndrome, Autism Spectrum Disorder (ASD), Social Communication Disorder, Pervasive Developmental Disorder Not Otherwise Specified (PDD-NOS), or Nonverbal Learning Disorder (NVLD).
 That said, AANE does not require that a child, teen, or adult receive any formal diagnosis in order to attend our educational events or explore our services.

 Focus on Individuality